 - Tapered and slim fit.

-- Quick drying, lightweight feel, and breathable (almost feels like I’m wearing leggings).
+- Quick drying, lightweight feel, and breathable.

-- Water repellent with their FC0-DWR finish.
+- Water repellent with a FC0-DWR finish.

 - 3 pockets.